General Resources for Faculty

 Jewish Cultural Endowment

 The Jewish Cultural Endowment (JCE) supports Jewish cultural programs across the University, sponsoring lectures, conferences, literary events, curricular enhancement, and artistic performances and exhibitions.
 Its mission is to foster an appreciation of Jewish culture in all its richness and diversity.
-Annual deadlines in February, May, and October.
+Deadlines vary by award.

 For an overview of BU Center for the Humanities faculty opportunities with links, please see the Opportunities for Faculty Members page on this Web site.